-In northern Manitoba, 11-year-old Reyna McLeod is searching for her missing dog, Kuujoe.
+In northern Manitoba, 11-year-old Reyna McLeod is searching for her missing dog, Kujoe.

-The Ontario-based volunteer group left June 5 with 40 stray and surrendered dogs, and claims Kuujoe wasn’t among them.
+The Ontario-based volunteer group left June 5 with 40 stray and surrendered dogs, and claims Kujoe wasn’t among them.

 “The family has mistakenly identified several different dogs to be him,” says LBH founder Kelley Ward of Barrie, a small city about 80 km north of Toronto.

 “The pictures that they sent don’t match up to the dog that we have here.”

 Ward confirmed she partnered with Debra Vandekerkhove of Manitoba Animal Alliance (MAA) to “pull” unwanted dogs from the community, also known as Cross Lake, and says MAA made the mistake.

 Vandekerkhove agrees errors were made that led to two family pets – Kujoe and a brown Labrador Retriever named Sammy – being wrongly removed from the community.

 “These dogs need to come home,” says Vandekerkhove, who is offering to bring the dogs back to Manitoba.
 “Period.”

 McLeod has been scouring Pimicikamak for Kujoe – whom she calls her “best friend.”